Blade (character): 1970s

-I knew if I let him, Blade would eclipse the other characters so I pulled him back and let original supporting characters Rachel, Frank and Quincy shine.
+I knew if I let him, Blade would eclipse the other characters, so I pulled him back and let original supporting characters Rachel, Frank and Quincy shine.
 I also wasn't happy with my Blade dialogue, so I pulled him out of the book for a while — I think almost a year — and when I brought him back I played him a bit straighter.
-The early Blade dialogue was cliche 'Marvel Black' dialogue.
+The early Blade dialogue was cliché 'Marvel Black' dialogue.
 Later on, I tried to make him more real.
 But it took growing up as a writer.

 Outside The Tomb of Dracula, he fought the scientifically-created vampire Morbius the Living Vampire in the latter's series in Adventure into Fear #24 (Oct.
 1974), in a story written by Steve Gerber and penciled by P. Craig Russell.
 Blade's first solo story came in Marvel's black-and-white horror-comics magazine Vampire Tales #8 (Dec.
 1974), in an 11-page story by Wolfman and penciller-inker Tony DeZuniga.
 This feature continued in issue #9 (Feb.
 1975), with Wolfman and Chris Claremont co-scripting.
 This story was concluded in a 56-page solo story in the black-and-white showcase magazine Marvel Preview #3 (Sept.
 1975), written by Claremont, with two chapters each drawn by DeZuniga and by Rico Rival (this story was announced for Vampire Tales #12, but was published here after that magazine was cancelled).
 A six-page backup story by Wolfman and Colan followed in Marvel Preview #8 (Fall 1976).